Paul Vasquez Dead, The Man Behind Famous ‘Double Rainbow’ Video Dies At Age 57

 Despite reporting earnings of only $6,000 per year, as he told CNN, Vasquez’s ability to fend for himself meant that he could stretch his budget far.

-He continued to make videos, posting updates on his life that showcased the joviality which brought him to fame.
-The latest video was posted on May 11, entitled “Steak Dinner N Fermenting Veggies 4 20.”
+He continued to make videos, posting updates on his life that showcased the joviality that brought him to fame.
+His latest video was posted on May 11, titled “Steak Dinner N Fermenting Veggies 4 20.”

 Speaking with CNN about his life after having achieved internet fame, he continued to express gratitude.